 Laser Skin Resurfacing

 A loss of collagen and elastin, a loss of fat, and pigment changes can make dark circles more visible under the eyes.
-Changes in your skin’s texture can also make under eye wrinkles more apparent.
+Changes in your skin's texture can also make under-eye wrinkles more apparent.
 Laser skin resurfacing is one way to restore a more youthful texture to the eye area.

-During the treatment, a laser is directed at the area you want treated.
+During the treatment, a laser is directed at the area you want to be treated.
 Depending on the type of laser used, it can destroy the damaged or top layer of skin, stimulating new cell production and the production of collagen.
 The treatment is meant to "erase" fine lines and wrinkles and to improve the texture and look of the skin in the eye area.